stdcout42/trafficscen/README.md

 # Traffic Parser

 ## How it works:
-The XML files are parsed using [https://docs.oracle.com/javase/tutorial/jaxp/sax/parsing.html](SAX Parser).
+The XML files are parsed using [SAX Parser](https://docs.oracle.com/javase/tutorial/jaxp/sax/parsing.html).

-The GPS values are fed to a locally running [https://nominatim.org/](Nominatim) server for reverse look ups.
+The GPS values are fed to a locally running [Nominatim](https://nominatim.org/) server for reverse look ups.
 The nominatim server only has data from Utrecht coordinates and therefore will return a valid value if the coordinates of the site are in Utrecht.
 The docker compose file should wait a given amount for the nominatim server to come online (on initial set up).
 This can be configured in the the compose file (by setting the time out value